 Annuities

-Annuities can be a confusing for the investor and there are lots of different types available and the features and crediting rates within the annuities change constantly.
+Annuities can be confusing for the investor and there are lots of different types available and the features and crediting rates within the annuities change constantly.
 There is always lots of talk about annuities within the space of financial planning and lots of disagreement on how and when an annuity is worth it.
 In this insight article we will go through the basics of an annuity and help you make a better-informed decision.

 What is an annuity.